NexPlayer/TizenWebOS/README.md

 <img width="30%" text-align="center" src="./assets/logo.png" alt="logo of docsify-awesome repository" >

-# NexPlayer SDK for Tizen, WebOS, Xbox and PlayStation
+# NexPlayer SDK for Tizen, WebOS, Hisense, Xbox and PlayStation

-NexPlayer™ provides a media player for Smart TVs operating on Tizen and WebOS and for consoles like Xbox and PlayStation 4, 5.
+NexPlayer™ provides a media player for Smart TVs operating on Tizen, WebOS and Hisense and for consoles such as Xbox, PlayStation 4 and PlayStation 5.
 It includes support for HLS, DASH, and progressive download.

 The default UI is easily customizable to fit the user's personal preferences (e.g. icons, colors, etc).